team-cymru/network-security-templates/UTRS-Peering-Guide/README.md

  and we are planning to enhance the route verification process to be able to support and relay customer AS black hole routes.
-A participant can request such a route be announced manually by contacting the UTRS administration team where manual review will can be performed the route subsequently announced if verified.
+A participant can request such a route be announced manually by contacting the UTRS administration team.
+A manual review is be performed and, if verified, the route is subsequently announced.